 Each of their statements evince a certain pride at having the name stripped away from the game, as if something of substance had been achieved, and both express a certain amount of shame that something had not been done sooner to confront a term apparently so larded with historical difficulties.

 “Today’s announcement is not only right but is a long time coming, and I wish to thank former Duck great Dennis Dixon for raising the question and being the catalyst for change,” said Oregon athletic director Rob Mullens.

 "Thanks also to our current student-athletes for their leadership and input during this process.
 We must all recognize the power of words and the symbolism associated with the Civil War.
 This mutual decision is in the best interests of both schools.”

-Oregon State’s president, Ed Ray, was next.
+Oregon State’s president, Ed Ray, was up next with his statement.

 “Changing this name is overdue as it represents a connection to a war fought to perpetuate slavery.
 While not intended as reference to the actual Civil War, OSU sports competition should not provide any misconstrued reference to this divisive episode in American history."

 President Ray retired at age 75 less than two weeks after signing off on the name change.
 Ray was born in Queens, New York and took his bachelors degree from Queen's College in 1966.
 He would go on to earn a masters and doctorate at Stanford University before moving to the midwest to work on the economics faculty at Ohio State University.
 Ray was hired out of Columbus, Ohio in 2003 to take over as president at Oregon State.

 When reached for comment, President Ray recommended athletic director Scott Barnes as a source for answers regarding recent changes to the Civil War name.
 But Mr. Barnes had not authored the university's statement on the matter and was deemed an inappropriate contact for this piece.